-Can I get my restraining order from Oregon enforced in another state?
+Can I get my protection order from Colorado enforced in another state?

 Yes.
-If you have a valid Oregon restraining order that meets federal standards, it can be enforced in another state.
-The Violence Against Women Act (VAWA), which is a federal law, states that all valid restraining orders granted in the United States receive "full faith and credit" in all state and tribal courts within the US, including US territories.
-See How do I know if my restraining order is good under federal law? to find out if your restraining order qualifies.
+If you have a valid Colorado protection order that meets federal standards, it can be enforced in another state.
+The Violence Against Women Act, which is a federal law, states that all valid protection orders granted in the United States receive "full faith and credit" in all state and tribal courts within the US, including US territories.
+See the question below to find out if your protection order qualifies.

-Each state must enforce out-of-state restraining orders in the same way it enforces its own orders.
-Meaning, if your abuser violates your out-of-state restraining order, s/he will be punished according to the laws of whatever state you are in when the order is violated.
+Each state must enforce out-of-state protection orders in the same way it enforces its own orders.
+Meaning, if your abuser violates your out-of-state protection order, s/he will be punished according to the laws of whatever state you are in when the order is violated.
 This is what is meant by "full faith and credit."